 The Future of Work Change: Drivers

-The Fourth Industrial Revolution encourages companies to take advantage of new and emerging technologies to reach higher levels of efficiency of production and consumption, expand into new markets, and compete on new products for a global consumer within a digital-connected community.
-Distributed workforces and more productive processing and work structures are driving a fundamental shift in the way that today’s successful companies think and operate in a highly-competitive business ecosystem.
+The Fourth Industrial Revolution encourages companies to take advantage of new and emerging technologies to reach higher efficiency levels of production and consumption, expand into new markets, and compete on new products for a global consumer within a digital-connected community.
+Distributed workforces and more productive processing and work structures are driving a fundamental shift in how today’s successful companies think and operate in a highly competitive business ecosystem.

 The challenges at the heart of this dissemination are that many companies have not yet understood nor embraced a mindset change to a new work environment fueled by an array of integrated smart technologies.
-To survive disruption and thrive in the future, astute business leaders must shift their focus and accept a modern approach that fits with their unique culture, mission, and goals.
-The new environment necessitates a thorough rationalization of the purpose and outcomes of each component of the corporate operating model.
+To survive disruption and thrive in the future, astute business leaders must shift their focus and accept a modern approach that fits their unique culture, mission, and goals.
+The new environment necessitates a thorough rationalization of each component of the corporate operating model’s purpose and outcomes.

-A discussion follows below that highlights the intimate relationship and dependence of people, process, and technology strategies and plans as contained in the operating model.
+A discussion below highlights the intimate relationship and dependence of people, process, and technology strategies and plans as contained in the operating model.

 The People Element

 There is a growing recognition that, as technological breakthroughs precipitously shift the frontline between the work tasks performed by humans and those by machines and algorithms, labor markets are likely to experience significant transformations.
-The people element is changing in many companies with substantial changes adopted for an array of new technology-enabled human resources approaches.
-Interestingly, most shifts result from the use of smart technologies focused on human-machine interactions.
+The people element changes can result in many companies with substantial changes adopted for an array of new technology-enabled human resources.
+Interestingly, most shifts result from the use of smart technologies will focus on human-machine interactions.

 Deloitte’s 2019’s Global Human Capital Trends highlighted that the most significant workforce and talent issue for C-suite executives was “transitioning to the future of work” (28 %), followed by the need to redesign work (25 %) and reskill the workforce (24 %).